mbabynames search ✿

 Emerson Elizabeth

-Emerson ("noble and strong") with Elizabeth ("pledged to God").
+Emerson ("son of Emery") with Elizabeth ("pledged to God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Emerson ends on a nasal sound.
 Elizabeth's opening E avoids any muddiness.

 Emerson Eleanor